rust-fuzz/book/src/afl/tutorial.md

 The `fuzz` subcommand of `cargo-afl` is the primary interface for fuzzing Rust code with AFL.
 For those already familiar with AFL, the `fuzz` subcommand of `cargo-afl` is identical to running `afl-fuzz`.

-The `-i` flag specifies a directory full of input files AFL will use as seeds.
+The `-i` flag specifies a directory containing input files AFL will use as seeds.

+Inputs can be filtered by their file extension with the `-e ext` flag.

 The `-o` flag specifies a directory AFL will write all its state and results to.